DURATION

 User Interviews

-I conducted 2 informal user interviews with students from creative backgrounds and found that while they would be interested in networking with other Asian creatives, that was not a main deciding factor when networking with others.
-They wanted to network with people from all kinds of ethnicities and were also simply interested in networking itself.
+I conducted two informal user interviews with students from creative backgrounds.
+Through these interviews, I discovered that while they would be interested in networking with other Asian creatives, that was not a deciding factor when networking with others.
+They wanted to network with people from all ethnicities and were interested in networking in general.

 Competitive Analysis